stellaris-mods/scripts/README.md

 Remember you can use --steam and --git at the same time.

-It's probably important to note that --steam does not sanity checks between steps 3 and 7, which is a sequence of rm + mkdir + cp -R + wait + rm + ln -s.
+It's probably important to note that --steam does no sanity checks between steps 3 and 7, which is a sequence of rm + mkdir + cp -R + wait + rm + ln -s.
 But it works for me.
 It's safe to run it if the mod doesn't exist in `STELLARIS_MOD_FOLDER`, then the rm in step #3 will just silently do nothing.

 ```
 Stellaris Mod Release Script
 version %d - https://github.com/stellaris-mods/scripts
 by folk@folk.wtf, licensed CC-BY-SA 4.0

-Remember to set up ~/.netrc, read more at https://github.com/whiteinge/ok.sh.
+Remember to set up ~/.netrc, read more at https://github.com/whiteinge/ok.sh#setup.

 --git:
   1. Update the .mod file in $STELLARIS_MOD_FOLDER based on the contents of modinfo.lua